-These days, the people running Websites which have job postings must work hard to make sure that they don't allow fake jobs to be posted on their sites.
-Unfortunately, not all of the job boards do a great job of vetting employers, and sometimes they are fooled by the scammers, too.
+These days, the people running websites which have job postings must work hard to make sure that they don't allow fake jobs to be posted on their sites.
+Unfortunately, not all of the job boards do a great job of vetting employers and job postings, and sometimes they are fooled by the scammers, too.

-Do NOT use any contact information in the job posting or on the website!
-And, don't provide the recruiter/employer or website with any information - don't register a resume or set up a profile - unless you know they are legitimate.
+And, don't provide the recruiter/employer or website with any information about you.
+Don't register a resume or set up a profile, unless you know the opportunity is legitimate.